KurtKroeker/powershell/presentations/powershell_presentation_notes.md

 You can pass parameters to PS1 files, you can even make them mandatory

-`[Mandatory($true)]`
+`[Parameter(Mandatory = $true)]`

 - functions

 While you can contain PowerShell code at the file level, you can also declare multiple code functions within a single PS script file.
-These can be available within a single PS script execution or, when loaded, they can be used over and over again.
+These can be available within a single PS script execution or, when loaded into session memory, they can be used over and over again.

 `
 function GetRandomNumber()